concur/developer.concur.com/digital-tax-invoices/index.markdown

 ## Resources
 [Digital Tax Invoices ][4]

-##Additional Information
-Responses and Errors
-Expense Configuration

-##  Responses and Errors
-Refer to the [HTTP Codes][5] page for details of the common responses and errors.

 ##  Concur Expense Configuration
 The Digital Tax Invoice feature must be activated in Concur Expense before clients can use this feature.
 The feature is activated in the Group Configuration.